Joecowboy/MOVIE2K.bundle/README.md

 If enabled it will prompt you if you are trying to download an FLV file from a Host site and tell you to choose another Host.
 Also, supports selecting MP4, AVI or MKV for download only.

+###Video Converter

+If enabled it will allow you to convert your non MP4 downloaded Movies and TV Shows into MP4 format.
+It uses the [FFmpeg multimedia framework] for actual file processing.
+It will convert one of your Movies or TV Shows at a time.
+So if you have multiple downloads going and one finishes you will be able to watch the video if another video is being converted.

+-**Download FFmpeg from [FFmpeg Link:][ffmpeglink]http://ffmpeg.org

+-**In the plugin preferences put the full path to ffmpeg.exe in the field Path to FFMPEG.
+   Example For MS Windows path c:\ffmpeg\bin\ffmpeg.exe but you will need to escape the back slash to c:\\ffmpeg\\bin\\ffmpeg.exe
+   OSX and Linux use forward slash so no need to escape the slash.

+-**In the plugin preferences put the full path to ffprobe.exe in the field Path to FFPROBE.
+   Example For MS Windows path c:\ffmpeg\bin\ffprobe.exe but you will need to escape the back slash to c:\\ffmpeg\\bin\\ffprobe.exe
+   OSX and Linux use forward slash so no need to escape the slash.

 ###Play Error Video:

 Play Error Video is to play error video instead of the the default ERROR screen when a video file can't be played.